GOP stands by Trump, gingerly, after diplomat’s testimony

 Some Trump allies also believe the White House must directly address the increasingly troubling revelations.
 They note that as more Trump appointees offer disparaging information to Congress, he will have increasing difficulty arguing simply that he is the target of a new “witch hunt.”

-Several of these concerned supporters commented only on condition of anonymity to discuss the growing private worries.
+Several of these concerned supporters spoke on condition of anonymity to discuss the growing private worries.

 White House officials said they have added a regular call with select GOP lawmakers to discuss impeachment strategy, plus more meetings with Republicans at the White House and Camp David.
 They said communications teams from the White House and Congress coordinate three times a week with phone calls.